bt-88/deltasight-statistics/README.md

 # DeltaSight.Statistics
-Efficient tracking of the statistical descriptors (Mean, St. Deviation, Variance) of a numeric sample.
+Provides efficient tracking of statistical descriptors of a changing or running value sample.
-Manipulation of the descriptors is done *in one pass* with help of Welford's algorithm for updating the *variance* (and *standard deviation*).
+Manipulation of the descriptors efficient because it is done *in one pass* as much as possible.

-Useful if you need to update the *running* statistics of a very large sample in *one pass*, such as with streaming data.

 ## Features
-* Fast one pass algorithm for:
+* SimpleStatisticsTracker: A fast one pass tracker with *Add* and *Remove* API for
    - Mean
    - Variance
    - PopulationVariance